 “Labor’s decision to exclude whole industry sectors from applying to the fund was blatantly unfair and unjust.

-“On Friday, after pressure from The Nationals, the state government announced it would expand eligibility to all industry sectors – not just a secret few.
+“On Friday, after pressure from The Nationals, the government announced it would expand eligibility to all industry sectors – not just a secret few.

 “Small businesses right across Victoria have been hard hit by the response to COVID-19 and deserve support.”